webwallet/api-old/README.md

     ```

     - **Public Key Cryptography**
-    With the purpose of enabling client-side address generation and transaction signing, decentralized verification of transaction requests, and public auditability of transaction records, all JWS signatures are generated using public key cryptography.
+    With the purpose of enabling client-side address generation and (multisignature) transaction signing, decentralized verification of transaction requests, and public auditability of transaction records, all JWS signatures are generated using public key cryptography and all JWS documents follow the General JWS JSON Serialization Syntax.
     ``` json
   {
+        "payload": {

+        },
+        "signatures": [
+          {
             "header": {
-          "alg": "public key signature algorithm"
+              "alg": "public key signature algorithm",
+              "kid": "public key reference"
             },
-        "payload": {

-        },
             "signature": "publicly verifiable signature"
           }
+        ]
+  }
     ```

     - **Transaction Chains**
-    In order to protect transaction history from tampering, each transaction record includes a reference to the previous transaction, thus creating a cryptographically secured chain of records whose order cannot be altered without leaving a trace.
-This reference can be the merkle root of all the signatures that secure the previous transaction record.
+    In order to protect transaction history from tampering, each transaction record includes a reference to the previous transaction (a cryptographic hash of the previous payload), thus creating a cryptographically secured chain of records whose order and contents cannot be altered without breaking the chain and leaving a trace.
     ``` json
     "payload": {
-      "previous": "transactionReference"
+      "previous": "previous transaction hash"
+    },
+    "hash": {
+      "type": "cryptographic hash function",
+      "value": "current transaction hash"
     }
     ```